 VR customers must have been determined eligible for VR services before they begin Asset Discovery.

 The service authorization for the Asset Discovery phase should be issued when the school year ends to allow the ESP time to meet with all the customers.
-This service must be completed by August 31.
+This service must be completed prior to Skills Training beginning.

 …